galminyana/NMAP-Notes/README.md

 The packets flow, are:

+#### Open Port
-- Open Port: Nmap receives a SYN,ACK from the target, then does not establish the connection and nmap sends a RST.
+Nmap receives a SYN,ACK from the target, then does not establish the connection and nmap sends a RST.
 ```markup
     ATACKER ------> SYN -------> TARGET
     ATACKER <------ SYN,ACK <------- TARGET